 Jasmine Boon Yee Sim, National Institute of Education, Singapore

 Zhou Zuoyu, Beijing Normal University, China

 Open access policy

-All articles published in The Journal of the Sylvia Townsend Warner Society are licensed under the Creative Commons Attribution License (CC-BY) 4.0 international license agreement and published open access, making them immediately and freely available to read and download.
-The CC-BY license agreement allows authors to retain copyright while allowing others to copy, distribute, and make some uses of the work.
-Further information regarding this can be found in our Journals Editorial Policy.
+All articles published in the London Review of Education are licensed under the Creative Commons Attribution License (CC-BY) 4.0 international license agreement and published open access, making them immediately and freely available to read and download.
+The CC BY license agreement allows authors to retain copyright while allowing others to copy, distribute, and make some uses of the work.
+Further information regarding this can be found at https://creativecommons.org/licenses/by/4.0/ and licensing terms and conditions can be found in our Journals Editorial Policy.

-UCL Press work with subject specific indexers to deposit published articles in relevant repositories and search databases.
-Further information will be published here and on the journal homepage.
+UCL Press works with subject specific indexers to deposit published articles in relevant repositories and search databases.
+Articles published in the London Review of Education are indexed in: